How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 Never run a business in which you have no influence on the prices you charge. – Hermann Simon

 As mentioned above, the online course pricing varies from $10 to $350.
 But how does it help to know it?
-While this information might look unclear now, there is a perfectly logical explanation for why creators go for such different prices, which we'll get into later.
+While this information might look unclear now, there is a perfectly logical explanation for why creators go for such different prices, which we'll investigate later.

-The gist of the explanation, though, is that it's because most creators use a value-based pricing strategy to set the price of their online courses.
+The gist of the explanation is that most creators use a value-based pricing strategy to set the price of their online courses.
 This includes the course level, topic demand, format, length (mentioned above), and "course packaging."

 • Prices for photography and video courses